 We believe knowledge comes from questioning the status quo, discovering more about disease and using that knowledge to improve the health of our community.
 Our physicians are the teachers and researchers at the UofL School of Medicine, involved in the research and development of new treatments and cures for cancer.
 This means you receive the most advanced and appropriate treatment, even for complex or rare conditions.

-To learn more about the physicians who make the academic difference in vulvar cancer treatment, visit the Multidisciplinary Gynecologic Oncology Clinic page.
+To learn more about the physicians who make the academic difference in vulvar cancer treatment, visit the Gynecologic Oncology page.